05bmckay/Throttler/README.md

 ## Overview

-Throttle is an Elixir Phoenix application that implements a custom HubSpot workflow action for throttling requests.
-It uses Redis for queue management and PostgreSQL for storing OAuth tokens, action executions, and throttle configurations.
+Throttle is an Elixir Phoenix application designed to implement custom HubSpot workflow actions, specifically for throttling requests.
+This repository serves as a robust template for building out other HubSpot Workflow action backends, handling common tasks such as catching webhooks, managing OAuth tokens, and processing background jobs.

+### Why Use This Repository?

+1. **Comprehensive Setup**: Includes everything needed to get started with HubSpot workflow actions, from OAuth management to webhook handling.
+2. **Scalable Architecture**: Built with Elixir and Phoenix, known for their concurrency and fault-tolerance, making it ideal for high-throughput applications.
+3. **Extensible**: Easily extendable to add more workflow actions or integrate with other services.
+4. **Best Practices**: Implements best practices for security, logging, and error handling.

 ## System Components

 1. **Phoenix Web Interface**: Handles incoming requests from HubSpot and provides API endpoints for managing throttle configurations.
 2. **Throttle Core**: Manages the business logic for throttling, including queue management and action execution.
 3. **OAuth Manager**: Handles secure storage and retrieval of OAuth tokens.
-4. **Redis Manager**: Interfaces with Redis for queue management.
-5. **Database (PostgreSQL)**: Stores OAuth tokens, action executions, and throttle configurations.
+4. **Database (PostgreSQL)**: Stores OAuth tokens, action executions, and throttle configurations.
-6. **Oban**: Manages background job processing for executing throttled actions.
+5. **Oban**: Manages background job processing for executing throttled actions.

 ## Prerequisites